 In each concluded case where Adam acted for the family, the Coroner issued a Prevention of Future Death report.

 Adam is instructed by individual registrants, unions (e.g. RCN and MDU) and regulators (e.g. NMC, GMC and BSB) in the full range of fitness to practise hearings including conduct, competence, and health cases, High Court applications and registration appeals.
-Adam recently acted in cases concerning the death of a patient in a care home; the sexual exploitation of a patient with mental health issues; and medication overdoses.
+Examples of Adam’s experience include cases concerning the death of a patient in a care home; the sexual exploitation of patients with mental health issues; allegations of dishonesty and medication overdoses.

 International Criminal Work

 In 2008, Adam was a Judicial Assistant to the United Nations International Criminal Tribunal for the former Yugoslavia.
 He worked on the case of Popovic et al. (IT-05-88), the seven-handed genocide case concerning the Srebrenica massacre.